 The demands and expectations placed on an Arkansas State Trooper are extraordinary.
 That’s why the Arkansas State Police has some of the highest minimum standards required of any applicant who choose to enter a law enforcement career.

 An applicant who meets the minimum qualifications to be considered as a recruit candidate must be prepared to complete a comprehensive process before a decision is made whether an offer for employment might occur.

-APPLICATION: The medical release form must be properly completed and signed by a license physician.
-The medical release and initial contact form can be submitted by eMail, postal carrier or delivered in person to State Police Administrative Headquarters in Little Rock.
+APPLICATION (Initial Contact Form): The initial contact form can be submitted by eMail, postal carrier or delivered in person to State Police Administrative Headquarters in Little Rock.
 The initial contact form will not be accepted or considered without a medical release form signed by a licensed physician.